IParraMartin/BasLem/README.md

 I am also working on ways to effectively lemmatize complex word formations such as verbs and cases.

 - There is a new addition to the code that allows skipping exceptions (get_lemmas -> stoppers = str)
+- New additions on present participle lemmatizing (e.g. jokatzen < jokatu)
+- Verb 'eduki' (to have) in present form is now normalized to its infinitival form